 Chunking, indexing, hybrid retrieval, GraphRAG, and enterprise data access controls

-Compare document chunking approaches for RAG: fixed-size, semantic, recursive, and their impact on retrieval quality.
+Deep dive into document chunking approaches for RAG: fixed-size, semantic, recursive, and their impact on retrieval quality.

 Master the internals of approximate nearest neighbor algorithms: HNSW, IVF, and Product Quantization.
 Understand the speed-recall-memory tradeoffs in production vector databases.